Fault-Tolerant Neural Networks from Biological Error Correction Codes

-where $a$ is a constant independent of the noise or error correction overhead.
-The $\mathcal{O}(e^{a \sigma ^2})$ dependence on the spiking noise originates from the constructive interference of the grid code: noisy phases for the true decoding contribute to a neuron with mean activation $Me^{-a \sigma^2/2}$, while the incorrect decoding yields a mean activation of zero.
-Although the noise produces neural activations of variance $\mathcal{O}(\sigma\sqrt{M})$, there always exists sufficiently large $M$ to identify the correct decoding.
-Hence, a fault-tolerant neural network can be constructed under the presence of arbitrarily large noise using $\mathcal{O}(e^{a\sigma^2})$ physical neurons for constant $a$, if each physical neuron is allowed unbounded fan-in; this mirrors known results in digital fault tolerance~\cite{EvansSchulman2003}.
+This error probability is the logical error, which we seek to upper bound by \(\epsilon\).
+Expanding in small \(\epsilon\) and taking \(M, \beta \sigma^2 \gg 1\), we find that the number of moduli required to bound the logical error by \(\epsilon\) scales is

-We numerically verify the analytic prediction of Eq.~\ref{eq:m}, implementing an example of a fault-tolerant neural network that performs multiplication (Fig.~\ref{fig:threshold}a).
-To move towards the biological setting, we must include both Gaussian noise and synaptic failure; to correct synaptic failure, we concatenate neural NAND gates (Fig.~\ref{fig:logical}b) with the fault-tolerant NAND construction of~\citet{EvansPippenger} which tolerates a logical error rate of $\epsilon \approx 0.09$.
-This establishes the fault tolerance threshold in terms of the probability of the neural NAND gate failing (see Supplementary Information Sec.
-VII).
-We estimate the fault tolerance threshold in $p$ and $\sigma$ both analytically and by numerical simulation (Fig.~\ref{fig:threshold}b).
+where \(\beta \) is the aforementioned constant independent of the noise or error correction overhead.
+The \(\mathcal{O}(e^{\beta \sigma ^2})\) dependence on \(\sigma\) originates from the constructive interference of the grid code: noisy phases for the true decoding contribute to a neuron with mean activation \(Me^{- \beta \sigma^2/2}\), while the incorrect decoding yields a mean activation of zero.
+Although the noise produces neural activations of variance \(\mathcal{O}(\sigma\sqrt{M})\), there always exists sufficiently large \(M\) to identify the correct decoding.

-In grid cells found in the mammalian cortex, the number of moduli is approximately $\mathcal{O}(10)$~\cite{fiete2008grid}; naively, this generates a poor fault tolerance threshold relative to biologically realistic noise due to the scaling of $M \sim e^{a\sigma^2}$.
-However, each lattice in the grid cell is repeated $R \approx 10^3$ to $10^4$ times~\cite{fiete2008grid}, rescaling the number of necessary moduli to $M \sim e^{a\sigma^2/R}$.
-We concatenate this additional layer of repetition code with the grid code (see Supplementary Information Sec.
-VIII), resulting in a fault-tolerant regime that covers Gaussian noise with $\sigma \approx 1.4$ and synaptic failure rates of $p \approx 0.7$ (Fig.~\ref{fig:threshold}c).
-This encompasses biological error rates of $\sigma \approx 0.5$ (given a mean of approximately 0.5, due to random outputs in $[0, 1]$) and $p \approx 0.5$~\cite{Stevens1994,Hessler1993,Softky334}.
+Note that the number of physical neurons in the logical neuron scales linearly in the number of moduli, as per its structure in \cref{fig:logical_neuron_relu}a).
+Hence, a fault-tolerant neural network can be constructed under the presence of arbitrarily large additive Gaussian noise using \(\mathcal{O}(e^{\beta\sigma^2} \log(1/\epsilon ) )\) physical neurons for a constant \(\beta\).
+For a network of $N$ neurons, this translates to $O(e^{\beta\sigma^2} N \text{polylog} (N/\epsilon))$ physical neurons as per the argument of~\cref{sec:digital-ft}.
+This result is in agreement with the neural network fault-tolerance theorem of \cref{sec:intro} (excluding synaptic failure, which we address in \cref{sec:gaussian-and-synaptic-reliability}), and also mirrors known results in digital fault-tolerance~\cite{evans2003on-the-maximum}.